missn0body/view/README.md

 This is a simple program that writes the contents of a given file to 'stdout', similar to the program 'cat'.
-It has an internal buffer limited to 8,192 bytes, and any file larger than such will not have all of their data read.
+It has an internal buffer limited to 9,216 bytes, and any file larger than such will not have all of their data read.
+This program will not modify files.

 Command-line arguments are as follows:
-> view -h (help) -v (version) (filename)
+> view -h (--help) -v (--version) -c (--count) (filename)

-In the case of this program, the arguments are case-sensitive and as such, arguments such as '-H' and '-V' will be read instead unrecognized arguments.
-These arguments can not be globbed together either.
+As of v.1.0.5, this program supports globbing of arguments as well as long options, however there is not much reason to actually do so, considering that this program will resolve the '--help' and '--version' option first, which will stop program flow.
+In that case, '--help' takes precedence over '--version'.
 At the moment, view can not read standard input from pipe, and can only read data from existing files.

 This program is best used for simple ASCII text files, as other file types may prove to have side effects